-He was the Designer of the Queen’s Logo
+He Designed the Queen’s Logo

-Motivated by Everything around Him
+Motivated by Everything Around Him

 Photo of Queen; Freddie Mercury performing live on stage at Groenoordhallen ,Lieden (Photo by Rob Verhorst/Redferns)

-His group mates say that Freddie was able to write music from everywhere.
+His mates say that Freddie was able to write music from everywhere.
 He used whatever surrounded him to his advantage and motivated him to write his songs.
 His assistant was always ready with a paper and a pen whenever needed.
 There are several songs that he wrote from just a simple conversation with either a friend or a girlfriend.
 Nothing limited him from writing songs, and according to his team, this is what made him so successful in his career.